A-fawzy05/Teamflicks/README.md

     ```

     *Replace `your_mongodb_connection_string` with your MongoDB connection string and `your_jwt_secret_key` with a secure secret key.*
+    NOTE: to add an admin account you need to add gmail: Admin@Admin.com , and password is set to "Admin0" to access the admin functionalites
 5.  **Start the backend server:**

     ```bash